SumoLogic/sumologic-documentation/docs/get-started/overview.md

         />

-## Training and Certification
+## Additional Resources

 The [Sumo Logic Training and Certification](https://www.sumologic.com/learn/training/) program is offered to you at no cost.
-You can grow your understanding of Sumo Logic through interactive tutorials, instructor-led training, and a wide range of certifications.
-Certification benefits include improved complex operator usage as well as a better understanding of our search optimization techniques.
-Your training options are:
+You can grow your understanding of Sumo Logic through interactive tutorials, instructor-led training, self-paced traininig and a wide range of certifications.
+We’ve done studies that show when you are Sumo Logic Certified, you gain greater insight into your data, search more efficiently and build impactful dashboards

+Our Instructor-Led Training options are:

 [Cert Jams.](https://www.sumologic.com/learn/training/#workshops) We deliver in-person public training classes called Cert Jams that train users and help them attain various certifications.